-Eighteen years ago a nurse handed us a 7 pound 6 oz. sack of flesh and wished us luck.
+Eighteen years ago, a nurse handed us a 7 pound 6 oz sack of flesh and wished us luck.
 Seriously!
-The only instruction received was some short advice to my wife on how to express organic baby formula from her breasts.
+The only instruction received was some minimal advice to my wife on how to express organic baby formula from her breasts.
 Oh, I got some help with the baby seat.

 So we looked at each other with a look that expressed complete and utter dread.
-We knew we were supposed to feed, cloth and love this thing with every fiber of our being.
-Any regret we had was dashed away with every breath he — oh yeah the thing was a small male person — took.
+We knew we were supposed to feed, cloth and love this thing with every fibre of our being.
+Any regret we had was dashed away with every breath he -- oh yeah the thing was a small male person -- took.
 Nature had filled our brains with s rush of hormones that made it nigh impossible to dislike the thing.

 I knew then that that would be the worst moments of my life and that if Bhavna and I could weather that, then the rest would be a piece of cake.
 After all, we were never really doing this alone.